AdmiringWorm/Hello-Transifex/.github/PULL_REQUEST_TEMPLATE/feature.md

+---
+name: Create a new Feature
+about: Open a Pull Request for a new Feature or to enhance the program
+---

 <!--- Provide a general summary of your changes in the Title above, please prefix the tile with FEATURE: -->

 ## Description